 Figure 5.Solubility of granulated (left) and powdered (right) culture media after stirring.

-Most of our granulated dehydrated culture media have a shelf life of 5 years, much longer than some commercial powdered media’s 3-year shelf life.
+Most of our granulated dehydrated culture media have a shelf life of 5 years, much longer than some commercial powdered media with a 3-year shelf life.
 Granulated media have a lower water content when they are produced, and the granules themselves are less affected by ambient moisture when containers are opened and closed.
-There is less clumping even under warm or humid conditions, ensuring a stable product over its entire shelf life.
-Longer shelf lives generally mean that less media have to be thrown away as a consequence of product expiry, which saves costs over time.
+There are less chances of clumping even under warm or humid conditions, ensuring a stable product during its shelf life.
+Longer shelf lives generally mean that less media has to be thrown away as a consequence of product expiry, which saves costs over time.

-While granulated dehydrated culture media possess the same growth promotion properties as powdered media, they are at a clear advantage with regard to safety, accuracy, speed, convenience, and stability.
-Because the purely mechanical process of granulating powdered media involves neither adding substances nor causing damage to heat-sensitive ingredients, it has been possible to apply it to the vast majority of culture media used in microbiological quality control testing of food, beverages, and pharmaceuticals.
+While granulated dehydrated culture media possess the same growth promotion properties as powdered media, they are at a clear advantage in terms of safety, accuracy, speed, convenience, and stability.
+Because the purely mechanical process of granulating powdered media involves neither adding substances nor causing damage to heat-sensitive ingredients, it has been possible to apply it to most culture media used in microbiological quality control testing of food, beverages, and pharmaceuticals.